 When you have confirmed that your goods satisfy the TAFTA Rules of Origin, you can apply for an exporter registration number.
-To do this, please complete the Deed of Declaration (PDF, 109KB) and the Authorised Signatory form (PDF, 94KB) and submit it to us by post or in person (details below).
+To do this, please complete the Deed of Declaration (PDF, 109KB) and the Authorised Signatory form (PDF, 94KB) and email it through to the email address on the form.
 When completing the form, include all signatories who are authorised to sign Certificates of Origin (CO) on behalf of the business.

 Once your registration form is received, we will send you an email confirmation including your Australian Chamber exporter registration number and an approved TAFTA template.
 You can use this template to apply or you can use an online service.